 Implementing changes to the rental process to keep everyone safeREAD MORE

-Due to the global pandemic of COVID-19 our usual day to day routine has been disrupted and we are spending majority of our time at home.
-It is important to make sure we are all coping and adjusting to our new routines and ensure that our homes are a positive environment to be in.
+Due to the global pandemic of COVID-19 our usual day to day routine has been disrupted and we have been spending a lot more time at home.
+Even as we work towards a more 'normal' routine it is important to make sure we are all coping with these adjustments and ensure that our homes are a positive environment to be in.

-Here are some tips to ensure that working from home and spending majority of our time inside are as pleasant and stress-free as possible.
+Here are some tips to ensure that spending our time at home are as pleasant and stress-free as possible.

 Keeping your environment light and bright will boost your mood and help you feel less ‘trapped’.
 Natural light improves your attitude and will also have a benefit to your vision.